dasGringuen/assetto_corsa_gym/INSTALL_Linux.md

 <h1>Assetto Corsa Gym Linux Setup</span></h1>

-Instructions on how to run Assetto Corsa on Linux, partially based on this [guide](https://www.youtube.com/watch?v=8qy_RQr8LbM).
+Instructions on how to run Assetto Corsa on Linux, partially based on this [guide](https://www.youtube.com/watch?v=8qy_RQr8LbM). tested on Ubuntu 24.04.

+**IMPORTANT: When training RL agents, use the lowest resolution in Assetto Corsa, lower all graphics settings, and avoid full-screen mode.
+Close all applications, as network traffic or background applications can cause jitter, especially on slow hardware.
+Content Manager is useful for creating different profiles.**

 ## **1. Proton Setup**
 To run Assetto Corsa on Linux, we need to first install Proton.